OpenZeppelin/compound-monitoring/multisig-transactions-monitor/README.md

   - Metadata field contains:
     - Owner address removed
     - Compound multisig address

+- AE-COMP-MULTISIG-SIGN-MESSAGE-ALERT
+  - Fired when a message is signed for the Compound multisig wallet
+  - Type is always set to `Info`
+  - Severity is always set to `Info`
+  - Metadata field contains:
+    - Compound multisig address
+    - Message hash

 - AE-COMP-GOVERNANCE-PROPOSAL-CREATED-ALERT
   - Fired when a proposal is created from the Compound multisig wallet